Jessica Deahr: Chicago Dance Crash

-Deahr's first work with the Chicago-based contemporary company, Chicago Dance Crash, was a supporting role in the 2007 production of Tiger Prawn: The Mountain Mover."
+Deahr's first work with the Chicago-based street dance company, Chicago Dance Crash, was a supporting role in the 2007 production of Tiger Prawn: The Mountain Mover."
 Quoted as remembering "I had a black sock over my head, was kind of in the background... didn't care.
 I was just so excited to be part of something that seemed to fit. ," she continued guest work with the organization until being promoted to a company position by artistic director Kyle Vincent Terry in 2009.

 Having successfully freelanced as a choreographer and upon Terry's retirement, Deahr was named the company's resident choreographer at the end of 2011.
 As Crash operated without a formal artistic director for its 2012, tenth anniversary season, Deahr directed and choreographed the season's signature production, Gotham City (inspired by the setting of Batman comic lore), which was later recognized by the Chicago Tribune as one of Chicago's 10 best productions performed that year.
 She was internally acknowledged as the company's artistic director throughout the 2012 season, with her promotion publicly announced to the audience at the company's final performance of the year on November 17.

 Artistic Director

-Deahr is both the youngest and first female artistic director in the history of the organization.
+Deahr is the first female artistic director in the history of the organization.

 "Yeah I think it was kind of cool because when a company gets a new artistic director they come from somewhere 'here they are, meet them.'
 So that was slightly terrifying but also kind of cool because I knew them so well.
 So was cool to come... with a vengeance."